 BioEYES is a hands-on science education program that exposes K-12 students to science, the scientific method, and sheds a positive light on science exploration.
 BioEyes not only broadens the students’ outlooks but it also trains public school K-12 teachers in science education via seminars and co-teaching with trained science educators.
-BioEYES was started in Philadelphia in 2002 to increase Science Technology Engineering and Mathematics (STEM) education, and has been developed into a program which allows students to conduct hands on live embryos experiments using zebrafish.
+BioEYES was started in Philadelphia in 2002 to increase Science Technology Engineering and Mathematics (STEM) education and has been developed into a program which allows students to conduct hands-on experiments using zebrafish.
 The short timespan under which zebrafish develop from a single cell to a free-swimming larva makes it possible for students to witness all the animal’s important developmental processes within the span of the weeklong BioEYES unit.
-Students learn by working with these tiny larvae, but more importantly students become invested in the fish that they raise during their BioEYES week.
+Students learn by working with these tiny larvae, but more importantly, students become invested in the fish that they raise during their BioEYES week.

 View BioEYES Website: www.bioeyes.org

 John D. Anderson

 Academic Program Coordinator